 De-Colonizer is a research and art laboratory for experimenting and creating tools aimed at enabling those who live/who want to live in this land (Palestine/Israel) to share it.
 It is registered in Israel as a Public Benefit Company, number 515228112.

 We envision a future beyond the colonialist and racist regime, in which everyone living here will be equal.
 Ground zero of the existing regime is the 1948 Nakba, the inevitable result of the effort to create a Jewish State in the Middle East.
 Overcoming Zionism requires Israel to acknowledge the expulsion and destruction of Palestinians and their lives, and to redress that by granting refugees the right to return.
 The principal victims of this regime are, of course, the Palestinians, but Israeli Jews have also paid the price of conquest since 1948 by living in constant fear, with no hope of peace.
 In other words, we believe an essential key to our future here is deeply rooted in our past.

-De-Colonizer’s two founders are writing a book, Nakba in Hebrew, based on Zochrot’s experiences during the past thirteen years, which will demonstrate, using real-life examples, how it is possible to change social discourse, even in a conflict setting.
+De-Colonizer’s two founders are the authors of the, "Nakba in Hebrew", based on Zochrot’s experiences from 2001 until 2015.
+Using real-life examples, the book demonstrates how it is possible to change social discourse, even in a setting of conflict.